GabrielCornejoB/game-hub/README.md

 # **Game hub**

-Web application that consumes the rawg.io API to display videogames.
+Web application based on Code With Mosh React 18 Intermediate course that consumes the rawg.io API to display videogames.
 You can check it up at: [GameHub](https://6-game-hub.vercel.app/).

 It was developed using the following tools: